Synthetic active matter: superwalking droplets

-Superwalking droplets—self-propelled liquid drops bouncing on a vertically vibrated fluid bath—are a novel class of synthetic active matter, where each droplet acts as an energy-consuming particle powered by its interaction with a self-generated wave field.
-Unlike many synthetic active systems with constant motility, superwalking droplets exhibit rich internal-state dynamics, including transitions between stationary, steady, and oscillatory motion, driven by memory effects in the wave–particle coupling.
-Such active wave-particle entities have also been shown to exhibit hydrodynamic quantum analogs.
+Superwalking droplets are self-propelled liquid drops that bounce and walk on a vertically vibrated fluid bath, forming a novel class of synthetic active matter in which each droplet acts as an energy consuming particle powered by its interaction with a self-generated wave field.
+Unlike many synthetic active systems with constant self-propulsion, superwalking droplets exhibit rich internal-state dynamics, including transitions between stationary, steady, and oscillatory motion, driven by memory effects in the wave–particle coupling.
+Such active wave-particle entities exhibit hydrodynamic analogs of quantum systems.

 - R. N. Valani, A.C.
 Slim and T. Simula, Stop-and-go locomotion of superwalking droplets, Physical Review E, 103, 043102 (2021) arXiv